SlightScribe/SlightScribe-Core/README.md

 Each communication has:

   *  A sequence number, to order them.
+Lower numbers are sent first.
   *  A days before field, to set how much of a gap to leave between emails.
   *  A list of files which are attached to the email.
   *  A subject template.